rat-pac/ratpac-two/doc/users_guide/command_interface.md

    /generator/add combo gun:point:poisson
    The combo generator, as suggested by the example, indicates a modular and highly flexible approach to defining event characteristics.
 Users can effectively mix and match different components (e.g., particle type/energy from a "gun" model, position from a "point" or "volume" model, time distribution from a "poisson" or "fixed_interval" model) to construct complex event profiles simply by changing parts of the options_string or subsequent configuration commands.
  * `/generator/vtx/set <particle_name_or_PDGcode> [energy_value][energy_unit][dx][dy][dz]`:
+* `/generator/vtx/set <args>`:
-   This command likely configures the vertex properties (primary particle type, energy, and initial direction) for the most recently added or currently selected generator.
+  Set the vertex generator state for the most recently added generator.
+Argument details depend on the generator type.
+For the built‑in `gun` vertex generator the format is
-   * <particle_name_or_PDGcode>: Specifies the particle (e.g., e+, gamma, or its PDG code).
-   * [energy_value][energy_unit]: Specifies the kinetic energy (e.g., 1.0 MeV).
-   * [dx][dy][dz]: Specifies the components of the initial momentum direction vector (if isotropic, these might be ignored or set to indicate that).
-     The example `/generator/vtx/set 0 0 0 1.0` is somewhat ambiguous.
-A more typical Geant4-style command would include particle name and energy units.
-The exact parameter list (e.g. particle_name E_value E_unit dx dy dz or particle_name E_value dx dy dz assuming keV, or as in the snippet x y z E if it's setting position and energy for a specific type of vertex generator) needs to be verified.
-For a 'gun' type vertex, it would define the particle and its energy/direction.
+  `/generator/vtx/set pname momx_MeV momy_MeV momz_MeV KE_MeV [polx poly polz mult]`.
+  An isotropic 2 MeV electron can be produced with `/generator/vtx/set e- 0 0 0 2.0`.
  * `/generator/pos/set <x_val> <x_unit> <y_val> <y_unit> <z_val> <z_unit>` or `/generator/pos/set <position_generator_name>`:
    Sets the position for event generation.
 This could be fixed coordinates or could refer to a named position generator (e.g., to fill a volume uniformly, or sample from a surface).
    The example `/generator/pos/set 0 0 0` suggests setting a point source at the origin if units are assumed (e.g., mm).
  * `/generator/rate/set <rate_value> <rate_unit>`:
    Sets the event rate for the current generator (e.g., 1.0 Hz, 0.5 Bq).

-Example sequence for generating isotropic 1 MeV positrons at the center at 1 Hz:
+Example sequence for generating isotropic 2 MeV positrons at the detector center:
-Add a combo generator (assuming gun for particle, point for position, poisson for time) `/generator/add combo gun:point:poisson`
+`/generator/add combo gun:point:poisson`
-Configure the vertex: positron (e+), 1.0 MeV kinetic energy, isotropic The exact syntax for particle name and isotropy needs confirmation.
-Assuming 'e+' for positron, and direction parameters are for specific direction if not isotropic.
-For isotropic, often no direction is needed or specific keywords are used.
+`/generator/vtx/set e+ 0 0 0 2.0`
-The snippet /generator/vtx/set 0 0 0 1.0 is unusual, let's assume a more common pattern:
+`/generator/pos/set 0 0 0 mm`
-/generator/vtx/set e+ 1.0 MeV  # Simplified, actual command may need more for isotropy/direction
-Configure the position: center of the detector (0,0,0) /generator/pos/set 0 0 0 mm # Assuming mm as default unit
-Configure the rate: 1 event per second /generator/rate/set 1.0 Hz
+`/generator/rate/set 1.0 Hz`
-Commands like `/generator/vtx/set`, `/generator/pos/set`, and `/generator/rate/set` likely apply to the most recently added generator instance.
+Commands like `/generator/vtx/set`, `/generator/pos/set`, and `/generator/rate/set` apply to the generator most recently added with `/generator/add`.
-If multiple generators are added, there must be a clear rule or an explicit command to select which generator subsequent set commands apply to.
 This contextual application is a common pattern in such command interfaces.